swisspost/apikana/README.md

 ### Use as a global tool

-When `apikana start src dist` is executed, it looks in `src/rest/openapi` for a file named `api.yaml` or `api.json`.
+When `apikana start src dist` is executed, it looks in `src/openapi` for a file named `api.yaml`.
 This is an [OpenAPI 2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) file defining the REST API.
 In the `definitions` section a `$ref` can be given which references typescript file(s) defining the data models.
 `$ref` can be a comma or newline separated string or an array thereof.
-The typescript files are expected to be in `src/model/ts`.
-The models should be defined as typescript `interface`s.
+The models should be defined as typescript `export interface`s.

 At the end, the `dist` directory contains the json schemas and a complete HTML documentation of the API.
 Just open a browser at `http://localhost:8333`.

-`src/rest/openapi/api.yaml`
+`src/openapi/api.yaml`
 ````yaml
 paths:
   /sample/users: